Adam014/sveltick/README.md

 Welcome to **Sveltick**!
 This is a super lightweight 🦋 and fun performance-tracking library for your Svelte apps.

-## 🚀 New Version 1.5.1
+## 🚀 New Version 1.5.2

 - Implementing new metrics: `First Input Delay (FID)`, `Interaction to Next Paint (INP)` & `Time to First Byte (TTFB)`
-- Better documentation with notes for optional `threshold`
+- Better documentation with notes for optional `threshold` and FID & INP
 - Fixing bugs with not running functions
 - Adding when there is not tracked INP & FID after 5s, it will be null.
 - Fixing observers are null